Public Protection Committee

 4.1 major incidents and fatal accident inquiries and any resulting impact and responsibilities placed on the Council;

-4.2 informal and formal activity by Building Standards in relation to public safety and dangerous buildings; and
+4.2 activity by Building Standards in relation to public safety and dangerous buildings; and

-4.3 informal and formal activity by Building Standards in relation to public safety for unauthorised building work and the unauthorised occupation of buildings.
+4.3 activity by Building Standards in relation to public safety for unauthorised building work and the unauthorised occupation of buildings.

 5. Police and Fire and Rescue Service

-In respect of the Council’s responsibilities in relation to the Scottish Police Authority, the Police Service of Scotland and the Scottish Fire and Rescue Service, the Committee will:
+In respect of the Council’s responsibilities under the Fire (Scotland) Act 2005 and the Police and Fire Reform (Scotland) Act 2012 in relation to the Scottish Police Authority, the Police Service of Scotland and the Scottish Fire and Rescue Service, the Committee will:

-5.1 contribute to and comment on the Strategic Police Plan and the Strategic Fire and Rescue Plan when consulted by the relevant national authority;
+5.1 contribute to and comment on the Strategic Police Plan and the Scottish Fire and Rescue Service Strategic Plan when consulted by the relevant national authority;

 5.2 respond to consultation by the Chief Constable on the designation of a local commander and by the Scottish Fire and Rescue Service on the designation of a local senior officer;

-5.3 be involved in the setting of priorities and objectives for the policing of Aberdeen and for the Scottish Fire and Rescue Service for the undertaking of its functions in Aberdeen;
+5.3 be involved in the setting of priorities and objectives both for the policing of Aberdeen and for the Scottish Fire and Rescue Service in the undertaking of its functions in Aberdeen;

-5.4 specify policing measures the Council wishes the local commander to include in a local policing plan;
+5.4 specify policing measures the Council wishes the local commander to include in a Local Police Plan;

-5.5 approve a Local Police Plan submitted by the local commander and to approve a Local Fire and Rescue Plan prepared by the local senior officer and submitted by the Scottish Fire and Rescue Service;
+5.5 approve a Local Police Plan submitted by the local commander and to approve a Local Fire and Rescue Plan (including a revised plan) submitted by the Scottish Fire and Rescue Service;

-5.6 monitor service provision and delivery in Aberdeen and provide feedback to the local commander and the local senior officer;
+5.6 receive reports on service provision and delivery in Aberdeen and provide feedback to the local commander and the local senior officer;

 5.7 consider reports, statistical information and other information about the policing of Aberdeen and the undertaking of the Fire and Rescue function in Aberdeen provided in response to the Council’s reasonable requests;